 #>spw_operator_atlas

-plain text operators brace physics alchemistry
+plain text operators browser projection brace physics alchemistry

 Spw Reference Surface